Pool Maintenance

 Will algaecide alone work without shocking?

 Not for an active bloom.
-Algaecide significantly improves the effectiveness of chlorine shock and helps prevent algae from re-establishing after treatment, but it is not a standalone cure for green, yellow, or black algae that has already taken hold.
-Use it as part of the full treatment protocol, not as a replacement for shocking.
+Algaecide can help as a supplement or preventive, especially in pools with recurring algae pressure, but it is not a standalone cure for green, yellow, or black algae that has already taken hold.
+Use it as part of the full treatment protocol, not as a replacement for proper chlorine treatment, brushing, and filtration.

 Does a pool service plan help prevent algae?

-Yes, consistently.
-Weekly professional service visits maintain the chemical balance that prevents algae from establishing - regular brushing, debris removal, and proactive chemical management are much more effective at preventing blooms than reactive spot treatment.
-Homeowners who follow a professional service plan rarely deal with serious algae outbreaks.
+Yes, especially when algae has been recurring.
+Weekly professional service helps keep sanitizer, pH, circulation, brushing, and debris removal on schedule, which is much more effective than reacting after the water has already turned green.
 See our pool maintenance plans for options in Northern Virginia, Maryland, and DC.
 If the problem starts when the cover comes off in spring, a professional pool opening can also help reset the water before algae gets established.

 Need Help Clearing Your Pool?